pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance enumerate [COMMAND-OPTIONS] CLASSNAME

-      Get the instances of a class.
+      List the instances of a class.

       Enumerate the CIM instances of the specified class (CLASSNAME argument), including instances of subclasses in the specified CIM namespace